pedrocaixeta/pylovo_fork/docs/source/installation/installation.rst

 A. Installation with `uv <https://docs.astral.sh/uv/>`_ project management (recommended)
 ----------------------------------------
-| We recomment to use uv to install and manage your Python environment.
+| We recommend to use uv to install and manage your Python environment.
 If you don't have uv installed, you can install it with the following command:

 ::